Dictyostelium discoideum: Bacteria farming

+There are two strains of Pseudomonas fluorescens farmed by D. discoideum.
+One strain acts as a food source, while the other produces beneficial secondary metabolites that deters the growth of fungi and enhances the fertility of "farmer" individuals.
+The main genetic difference between these two strains is a mutation of the global activator gene called gacA.
+This gene plays a key role in gene regulation; when this gene is knocked out in the nonfood strain, it loses its special secondary metabolites and, independently, is transformed into a food strain.

 Sentinel cells

 Sentinel cells in Dictyostelium discoideum are phagocytic cells responsible for removing toxic material from the slug stage of the social cycle.
 Generally round in shape, these cells are present within the slug sheath where they are found to be circulating freely.
 The detoxification process occurs when these cells engulf toxins and pathogens within the slug through phagocytosis.
 Then, the cells clump into groups of five to ten cells, which then attach to the inner sheath of the slug.
 The sheath is sloughed off as the slug migrates to a new site in search of food bacteria.

 Sentinel cells make up approximately 1% of the total number of slug cells, and the number of sentinel cells remains constant even as they are being released.
 This indicates a constant regeneration of sentinel cells within the slugs as they are being removed along with toxins and pathogens.
 Sentinel cells are present in the slug even when there are no toxins or pathogens to be removed.
 Sentinel cells have been located in five other species of Dictyostelia, which suggests that sentinel cells can be described as a general characteristic of the innate immune system in social amoebae.